westurner/awesome-token-sale/README.md

 <p align="center"><a href="https://github.com/sindresorhus/awesome"><img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg" /></a></p>

-This list is to help navigate the token sale landscape and provide resources to help with everything in the process of launching a successful ICO / token sale
+This list is to help navigate the token sale landscape and provides resources to help with everything in the process of launching a successful ICO / token sale

----

 ## Contents
 * Introduction